Keep track of everything: The barcode is disappearing, and what's coming next? – Image: Xpert.Digital

 It serves as a generic term for the QR code, the DataMatrix code and other similar formats.

-2D matrix code is a general category of machine-readable codes that store data in a two-dimensional grid (matrix).
-These codes can store more information in a smaller space than traditional barcodes.
-There are several types of 2D matrix codes including:
+A 2D matrix code is a general category of machine-readable codes that store data in a two-dimensional grid (matrix).
+These codes can store more information in a smaller space than conventional barcodes.
+There are several types of 2D matrix codes, including:

 Main types of 2D matrix codes: